thewillhuang/mario/Readme.md

-An Apex Lambda function built using aws codebuild, running native phantom js taking html css and returns a signed AWS s3 url link for the user to download the fil
+An Apex Lambda function built using aws codebuild, running native phantom js taking html css and returns a signed AWS s3 url link for the user to download the files

-Install NPM des:
+Install NPM dependencies:

 ```
 $ yarn && cd functions/convert && yarn && ../..